graphpql/graphpinator/docs/examples/SimpleUnion.md

 $response = $graphpinator->run($requestFactory);
 ```

 This is it, we have our response in `$response` variable.
-Depending on the results of our random resolve functions the result of the query could be something like
+Depending on the results of our random resolve functions the result of the query could be something like:

 ```json
 {"data":{"simpleUnion": {"__typename": "TypeA", "fieldInt": 55}}}